All Episodes

 I understand that.

-Everybody understands that, but the best bill possible and do it in the service of the American people.
+But the best bill possible and do it in the service of the American people.

-Now they've got an intramural fight on their hands, a a little bit of a i civil war on their hands, and they've got competing TV and radio interviews on their hand, and and to me, it just makes them all look dumb.
+Now they've got an intramural fight on their hands, a little bit of a civil war on their hands, and they've got competing TV and radio interviews on their hand.

 It makes them look incompetent.

-And you know, the president's not responsible for writing legislation.
+And, you know, the president's not responsible for writing legislation.

 He laid down the principles that he wanted.

-Now, one of the things that conservatives may not like is that Donald Trump wants to make sure that there are no Americans lying in the street, and that would be the number one criticism of the left.
+Now, one of the things that conservatives may not like is that Donald Trump wants to make sure that there are no Americans lying in the street.

 Well, what is the best way to handle that?

-Now, I I personally believe it's block granting money to states, and but it certainly can't be a long-term entitlement, and you certainly have to minimize the people that are able to get it.
+Now, I personally believe it's block-granting money to states, but it certainly can't be a long-term entitlement.

-And I it's just frustrating to me.
+And it's just frustrating to me.

-Maybe we end up at the right place, but it could have been handled a lot better.
+And maybe we end up at the right place, but it could have been handled a lot better.

 And I have no idea what's going on behind the scenes.

-We have nobody will have any idea what this legislation is going to look like.
+Nobody will have any idea what this legislation is going to look like.

 Maybe next week we will.